real-yfprojects/sphinx-polyversion/docs/sphinx/guide/getting-started.rst

 Defining the options as variables at the beginning not only makes the configuration file easier to understand but also allows those variables to be overridden from the commandline before being used to build the documentation.
-This is a major feature of `sphinx-polyversion` which will be explained further down this guide.
+This is a major feature of `sphinx-polyversion` which will be explained in this section and :ref:`further down this guide<Overriding config options>`.

-..
-TODO: link overrides section

 .. code-block:: py
     :caption: `docs/poly.py` - imports and config variables